freshcrate

 CI License: MIT Python 3.10+

-A self-hosted memory backend for AI agents.
-RASPUTIN stores conversations as overlapping windows and LLM-extracted facts in Qdrant, with an LLM quality gate that prevents junk from entering the memory store.
+A self-hosted long-term memory backend for AI agents.
+RASPUTIN stores conversations as overlapping windows and LLM-extracted facts in Qdrant, with Qwen3-Reranker reranking, BM25 keyword search via SQLite FTS5, per-question prompt routing, and native MCP support for Claude Code, Cursor, and any MCP-compatible client.

 Production-grade long-term memory for AI agents: